hoffoo/moov-csv/README.md

 database and run queries against it.
 It outputs CSV, you can then import that data into whatever app you wish and plot away.

 It prints run and swim data.
 It will probably work for other workout modes, let me know if you are interested and ill add.

 ### Prereq

 1. Android - (doesn't need to be rooted) the process could be similar for IOS but I have not way to test
+1. Android development tools - used for getting a backup of the moov app

 ### Features
 ```
-usage: moovplot.py [-h] [--csv] [--sqlite] FILE
+usage: moovplot.py [-h] [--csv] [--sqlite] [-b] [FILE]

 moov csv and plot